 Servings: 2; Calories: 444, Protein: 30g

-Ever thought eggs with tuna would taste good?
+Ever thought eggs with canned tuna would taste good?
 They do!
-This crustless quiche recipe is quick and super tasty.
-It’s great for any time of the day – combine with some lettuce salad on the side for dinner or eat on the go for breakfast or lunch.
+This crustless tuna quiche recipe is proof.
+Quick and super tasty, it’s great for any time of the day!
+Serve with some lettuce salad on the side for dinner or eat on the go for breakfast or lunch.
 Recipe here.

 Servings: 4; Calories: 125, Protein: 13g